Port Accomplishes Levee Recertification

-As part of their Map Modernization Program, FEMA has initiated a countywide Flood Insurance Study (FIS) and Digital Flood Insurance Rate Map (DFIRM) for the Port of Camas-Washougal.
-FEMA has implemented a policy to recertify all levees currently depicted on the effective FIRM as providing protection from the base flood.
+As part of their Map Modernization Program, FEMA initiated a countywide Flood Insurance Study and Digital Flood Insurance Rate Map review, and the Port of Camas-Washougal was directed to recertify the Washougal Flood Reduction Damage System (levee) as depicted on the effective Rate Map.

 The purpose: To to allow the existing levees to be recertified so that FEMA will continue accepting the levee as providing protection from the base flood of area within the City of Washougal and Port of Camas-Washougal.

 The Port simultaneously approached U.S. Fish & Wildlife to act as a federal sponsor, while also soliciting proposals from qualified engineering firms, in the event a federal sponsor was unavailable to complete this project within the timeline set by FEMA.

 (The Port was required to pay for the project whether having federal sponsorship or using a private firm.)

 After learning that federal sponsorship was not an option in order to meet FEMA's deadline, in July 2011 the Port awarded the contract to engineering firm Cornforth Consultants, Inc., to complete a core sampling on the 5-mile stretch of the levee along with completion of a freeboard, embankment protection, embankment and foundation stability analysis, and review of closures on the levee.